Death and state funeral of Lech and Maria Kaczyński: Dignitaries

 President of Israel Shimon Peres could not attend as the funeral clashed with the state ceremony for Yom Hazikaron (Israel's memorial day); despite this, Peres released a statement in which he referred to the Polish President as a "righteous gentile" and a man who was a friend to Israel and the Jewish people.
 Many government members in Israel expressed their sorrows over the death of the Polish President, including Prime Minister Benjamin Netanyahu and Foreign Minister Avigdor Lieberman.

 More than two dozen European leaders, including President of Russia Dmitry Medvedev, were the main dignitaries to join the hundreds of thousands of Poles.
 Many planned alternative travel arrangements over land.
-The President of Slovenia Danilo Türk drove around 850 km during 16 April.
-The President of Romania Traian Băsescu flew by helicopter to the northwest of his country before driving on through Hungary and Slovakia.
-The Prime Minister of Estonia Andrus Ansip drove for 18 hours for 1,300 km.
-The President of the Czech Republic Václav Klaus used car and train to travel the required 525 km.
-The President of Slovakia Ivan Gašparovič drove 300 km from Bratislava.
-The President of Hungary László Sólyom and his Prime Minister Gordon Bajnai drove from Budapest.
-Former President of Ukraine Viktor Yushchenko and his wife set out by road from Budapest.
+The president of Slovenia Danilo Türk drove around 850 km during 16 April.
+The president of Romania Traian Băsescu flew by helicopter to the northwest of his country before driving on through Hungary and Slovakia.
+The president of Lithuania Dalia Grybauskaitė reached the funeral by car travelling some 800 km from Vilnius.
+The prime minister of Estonia Andrus Ansip drove for 18 hours for 1,300 km.
+The president of the Czech Republic Václav Klaus used car and train to travel the required 525 km.
+The president of Slovakia Ivan Gašparovič drove 300 km from Bratislava.
+The president of Hungary László Sólyom and his Prime Minister Gordon Bajnai drove from Budapest.
+Former president of Ukraine Viktor Yushchenko and his wife set out by road from Budapest.

 Representatives from Morocco flew into Kraków in a Cessna on 17 April ahead of the funeral.